chris-visser/guide/content/vue.md

 for building user interfaces.
 Some really nice Vue frameworks like [Nuxt.js](https://nuxtjs.org) and [Gridsome](https://gridsome.org/) exist already.
 So why use Vue with Meteor?

-Meteor is a platform that can be used as BFF (Backend For Frontend API) that supports one or more external Vue applications which are built for example with Nuxt or Gridsome.
-It could also be used as a full-stack application where the API and app work on 1 container.
+Meteor is a platform that can be used as a full-stack application where the API and app work as one application.
+It can also be used as BFF (Backend For Frontend API) that serves one or more external Vue based applications which are built for example with Nuxt or Gridsome.
 Both approaches have pro's and con's.
-In this guide both options will be described.

-integrations for all parts of the application.
-Its default is a nicely integrated full-stack application that works without boilerplate or configuration.
-With one command you will have a fully functional Vue application with an API.

-You could also go

-For example, you could use Vue on top of Meteor as one stack.
-Meteor will take care of building, HMR, the API and guidance on how to fit it all together.
-No webpack configuration, no building of Rest endpoints, no figuring out which API framework to use and how to sync clientside data with the server.

-You could also run a separate Vue app with for example Nuxt or Gridsome and have Meteor run as a BFF (Backend For Frontend) with an optimized API.
+Most of this guide will be focusing on integrating Vue as part of Meteor, since that's the default and the recommended approach.
+The [Meteor as API only](#meteor-as-api-only) section will cover how to use Meteor as an API only / BFF app for Vue applications.

 <h2 id="getting-started">Getting Started</h2>